Living with ADHD can be challenging, but medication is often used as a treatment option to help individuals manage troubling symptoms, such as:

 Note: This is not an exhaustive list, but rather gives the most common ADHD treatment options as examples.
 You can find more information on all of the options available for ADHD medications in this article.

-Although many people use ADHD medication to treat their symptoms, there is always the risk of experiencing adverse effects.
+Although many people use ADHD medication to treat their symptoms, there's always the risk of adverse side effects.
 Everyone responds to medication differently.
 Therefore, finding what works best for you could potentially take some time.
 Be sure to bring up your concerns about side effects with your physician before exploring treatment options.

 ADHD medications (especially stimulants) are notorious for causing sleep problems.
 ADHDers are already at an elevated risk of sleep troubles, so medication can potentially exacerbate them.
 Sleep-related issues that people with ADHD often experience include:

 - Trouble falling asleep

 - Severe fatigue or brain fog upon waking up

 Clinicians are often advised to screen for primary sleep disorders, such as Sleep-Disordered Breathing and Restless Leg Syndrome.
 If you have access to a screening, your medical practitioner can tailor your ADHD treatment based on results.
 If this isn't an option for you, your physician may suggest a dosage adjustment after observing your side effects over time.